jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ###Another Example of an Abstract Class
 ##Sealed Classes
 ##Static Classes

+A static class is a class `where` all the members are static.
+Static classes are used to group data and functions that are not affected by instance data.

+- a static constructor
+- implicitly sealed

 ##Extension Methods
 ##Naming Conventions
 [W] Writing programs requires `coming up with` lots of names; names for classes, variables, methods, properties, and lots of things I haven't covered yet.